Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform

 \subsubsection{Evaluation of Topic Quality}

 Human evaluation plays a crucial role in topic modeling, particularly when employing an LLM-based approach.
+In this study, the evaluation was conducted by 23 experts from academia and industry with experience in software engineering and open source ecosystems.
 Unlike traditional methods that produce topic representations through keyword lists, LLMs generate directly interpretable topic names.
 As a result, conventional evaluation metrics for topic modeling, such as coherence, are not suitable~\cite{mu2024addressing, mu2024large}.
-The evaluation framework developed for this study is specifically designed to assess the quality of the generated topics.
+Our evaluation framework is specifically designed to assess the quality of the generated topics.
 To this end, human raters are presented with a series of questions through a self-contained HTML file, which is automatically generated based on the topics identified for each survey question.
-This HTML file can be displayed without any installation nor internet connection, as everything runs locally.
+This HTML file can be displayed without any installation or internet connection, as everything runs locally.
 This setup streamlines the rating process and minimizes barriers for raters to engage in the evaluation.
-At the start of the HTML file, a guide is provided to explain the evaluation process.
 The user interface of the HTML page is kept simple by incorporating intuitive HTML elements, such as radio buttons, checkboxes, and text input fields.
-Interacting with these elements, such as selecting checkboxes or entering text, directly modifies the evaluation data.
 Building on this structure, each survey question is displayed with its identified topics, for which raters are asked to answer three binary questions assessing the topic quality: